Skip to main content

 If you have done all of these and still feel incontinence is interfering with your daily routine, your next step may be surgery.

-Please note that if your urine leakage is associated with any of the following symptoms, you should see your OB-GYN provider immediately:
+If your urine leakage is associated with any of these symptoms, you should see your OB-GYN provider immediately:

 • Blood in the urine